rupeshtiwari/future-blogs/_posts/2022-07-02-creating-ngshow-directive-in-angular-11.md

   - angular
 ---

-> Are you wondering how to use ngShow in Angular 11?
+> Are you wondering how to use `ng-show` in Angular 11?
 There is a way to achieve it by using `[hidden]= “false”`.
-However, if you are migrating large `angularjs` projects into `angular 11` then it is really tedious and error prone work to convert them into `hidden` and negate all existing logic to show the element.
+However, if you are migrating large `angularjs` projects into `angular 11` then it is really tedious and error prone work to convert them into `[hidden]=""` expression format.
+Also you have to negate all existing logic to show the element while using `hidden`.
 In this article I will explain how you can create your own `ngShow` directive in Angular 11.

 So basically we are saying we want to replace below angular js code